Next Tryouts: Watch for Details!

 Open skate warm-up: This is to warm you up, but also to make sure everyone is clear on our minimum skills requirements.
 If you’re running into walls or endangering other skaters at tryouts, we’ll kindly ask you to brush up on your skills and come back next time.

 Drills: Our coaches will conduct a series of skating drills.
-Captains and members of RCRG teams will be observing and making notes about which skaters they think would be an asset to their team.
+Captains and members of RCRG teams will be observing during the process.
 There may be anywhere from one to three cuts during this time to narrow the field so we can more closely focus on the remaining skaters.

 Off Skates Testing: Coaches and Captains will conduct a series of off skates drills aimed at measuring plyometic and endurance abilities.
-Appropraite footwear is recommended.
+Appropriate footwear is recommended.

 Interviews: The handful of skaters who make the final cut will be asked to participate in short interviews with representatives from Rat City.
-The representatives will be looking to gauge your schedule, your goals, whether you’d fit on the league, and whether you can make the time commitment to playing for RCRG, etc.
+The representatives will be looking to understand your schedule, your goals, whether you’d fit on the league, and whether you can make the time commitment necessary for the league.

 What happens if I tryout and make it?